 "New mystery: Feds planned to link Obama-Rezko but backed off" (Andrew Macolm, Los Angeles Times):

-published reports in the Chicago Sun-Times, recently unsealed documents show prosecutors intended to call several witnesses who would tie Rezko to Obama.
+According to published reports in the Chicago Sun-Times, recently unsealed documents show prosecutors intended to call several witnesses who would tie Rezko to Obama.
 The federal judge ruled that they could.

 "Witnesses will testify that Rezko was a long-standing supporter and fund-raiser of Barack Obama," one prosecutor wrote in their planning notes.
 But for unexplained reasons, they ended up not calling those witnesses.